IngridMorstrad/IngridMorstrad.github.io/content/posts/technical/2023-04-17-the-sorry-state-of-software-ui-ux.md

 Look into the practice of "Human Centered Design".
 At my last job, I was part of this process for an application.
 It was amazing how much detail we went into to understand what people wanted/needed, over a dozen or so interviews.
 It is essentially a new name for something some people have always done (like 'intermittent fasting'), but at least it gets people talking about the importance of sensible software. - GM

 _\*: I once bought a board game from someone after confirming they take "Cash".
 I meant the app.
 They meant... cash._

+NB: I haven't managed to fit in a paragraph about UX changing based on "experiments" showing different UX-es to different customer bases, but many companies set significant portions (or their entire UI) this way nowadays.
+This may work in some cases, but in many cases I've seen "worse" UX return positive metrics (per the experiment).
+I'd chalk this down to dopamine hits (similar to selling sugar) as mentioned in one of the paragraphs above.